This Top 10 Best Yosemite Waterfalls List was a long time coming, especially since we consider ourselves to be park veterans.

 After all, we’ve pretty much been there and done that in this park.

-That said, we’re always keen to explore new spots as well as re-visit some of the old haunts.
+That said, we always look forward to exploring new spots as well as re-visit some of the old haunts.

 I’m sure some of the snubs are going to draw criticism, but we base our selections on genuine and reliable experiences.
 This is not a list that regurgitates social media fads or click-bait.